Radio Frequency Fingerprinting via Deep Learning: Challenges and Opportunities: Data Collection, Pre-processing, and Training

 \textbf{Data Augmentation.} Refers to a set of established transformations applied to the original data to diversify it while preserving its statistical properties.
 The main objective is to increase the size of the data set and improve the generalization and robustness of the model.
 For example, in computer vision, augmentation techniques such as flipping, rotation, scaling, and cropping are used successfully to expand the data and mitigate overfitting.
 However, in the context of \ac{RFF}, identifying universally effective techniques to enhance wireless data remains challenging.

 This issue arises due to the complexity and dynamic nature of wireless signals, which are subject to channel conditions and hardware-based effects.

 \textbf{Signal Representation.} Wireless signals can be represented in various forms using different signal processing methods, each capturing different characteristics of the signal.
 The features extracted from these analyses significantly impact the performance of the \ac{DL} model.
 Representations such as raw IQ data, spectral characteristics, and the combination of time- and frequency-related metrics are often considered~\cite{jagannath2022_comnet}.
 Raw IQ data capture amplitude and phase variations caused by hardware imperfections.
 Spectral analysis extracts frequency-domain characteristics of the \ac{RF} signal.
 Furthermore, the time-frequency representations capture the combined time-varying frequency behavior of the \ac{RF} signal.
 Since each representation has its own strengths and weaknesses, selecting the most suitable one for training \ac{RFF} models is not straightforward and requires further research.
-Some signal representations might be more relevant to specific applications or scenarios, while others may depend on the device or protocol used.
-In general, a comprehensive analysis of the impact of different signal representations ---used individually or in combination---on \ac{RFF} is needed.